Managing Stroke Speed

 Strokes Too Slow

-Most commercial strokers also have problem playing slow actions.
-The Handy for example, has a minimum cap around 33 unit/s.
+Some commercial strokers also have problem playing slow actions.
+The Handy (FW V3) for example, has a minimum cap around 33 unit/s.
 When a stroke sits below this threshold, you’ll notice a period of stopping before / after the stroke.

 In Wi-Fi mode, the Handy’s firmware will take the liberty to change the actions so it can be played smoothly by its hardware, resulting in drastically different timing than what your script suggest.